AdobeDocs/analytics-platform.en/help/analysis-workspace/templates/use-templates.md

    >
    >For more information about context labels, see [Component settings](/help/data-views/component-settings/overview.md).

-   1. Select the filter icon.
+   1. Select the segment icon.

    1. Select **[!UICONTROL Not ready for use]** to show templates that require additional components.